-"0a 00 00 01" UNIX record delimiter

-"0a 0d 00 02" MS-DOS record delimiter

-pad char

-This argument transfers a padding character, which is used to pad short fixed-size records when they are output.
+"0a 00 00 01" UNIX record delimiter "0a 0d 00 02" MS-DOS record delimiter pad_char This argument transf used to pad short fixed ers a padding character, which is d-size records when they are output. print_control This argument is reser This argument is reserved for future extensions.

-print control

-close_disposition This argument is reserved for future extensions.

-access This argument is reserved for future extensions.

-filename length This argument passes the length of the string (filename) of the file which must be opened and returns the length of the name.

-fname This argument is reserved for future extensions.

-Return codes A description of the return codes can be found in Appendix usrpos
+close_disposition This argument is reserved for future extensions. access This argument is reserved for future extensions. filename_length This argument passes the length of the string (filename) of the file which must be opened and returns the length of the name. fname This argument is reserved for future extensions.
+Return codes A description of the return codes can be found in Appendix A, Return codes.

+usrpos

 The usrpos function increments the record key when a relative file is decompressed if gaps need to be generated in the decompressed file.
 This function is not used (it is a dummy function).

-Syntax void usrpos (char workio,

-long returncode, long position);

-workio This argument is a 1 Kbyte area, which is made available by FLAM as a work area each time a user input/output function is invoked and which is not altered by FLAM position This argument transfers the number of record positions which must be skipped.

-Return codes A description of the return codes can be found in Appendix usrput by FLAM sequentially.
+Syntax void usrpos (char workio , long returncode , long position); Arguments workio This argument is a 1 Kbyte area, which is made available by FLAM as a work area each time a user input/output function is invoked and which is not altered by FLAM between the calls. returncode This argument returns a return code to the invoking program. position This argument transfers the number of record positions which must be skipped.
+Return codes A description of the return codes can be found in Appendix A, Return codes.